-Description 2021/22 Fee 2022/23 Fee

-(incl.
-GST if (incl.
-GST if

-applicable) applicable)

-Strategic Planning Amendments

-Stage 1 - \$3,096.20 \$3,149.74

-a) considering a request to amend a planning

-scheme; and

-b) taking action required by Division 1 of Part 3 of

-the Act; and

-c) considering any submissions which do not seek

-a change to the amendment; and

-d) if applicable, abandoning the amendment A

-Stage 2 - 11 to (and including) 20 submissions \$30,661.20 \$31,191.60

-which seek a change to an amendment:

-e) considering submissions and, where necessary,

-referring the submissions to a panel; and

-f) providing assistance to a panel in accordance

-with section 158 of the Act; and

-g) making a submission to the panel in accordance with section 24(b) of the Act; and

-h) considering the report of the panel in

-accordance with section 27 of the Act; and

-i) after considering submissions and the report of

-the panel, abandoning the amendment in

-accordance with section 28 of the Act (if

-applicable)

-Stage 2 - Submissions that exceed 20 \$40,986.80 \$41,695.83

-submissions which seek a change to an 4 10,000100

-amendment:

-e) considering submissions and, where necessary,

-referring the submissions to a panel; and

-f) providing assistance to a panel in accordance

-with section 158 of the Act; and

-g) making a submission to the panel in accordance

-with section 24(b) of the Act; and

-h) considering the report of the panel in

-accordance with section 27 of the Act; and

-i) after considering submissions and the report of

-the panel, abandoning the amendment in

-accordance with section 28 of the Act (if

-applicable)

-Description 2021/22 Fee (incl.
+2021/22 Fee (incl.
 GST if applicable) 2022/23 Fee (incl.
-GST if applicable) Stage 2 - Up to and including 10 submissions which seek a change to an amendment e) considering submissions and, where necessary, referring the submissions to a panel; and f) providing assistance to a panel in accordance with section 158 of the Act; and g) making a submission to the panel in accordance with section 24(b) of the Act; and h) considering the report of the panel in accordance with section 27 of the Act; and i) after considering submissions and the report of the panel, abandoning the amendment in accordance with section 28 of the Act (if applicable) \$15,345.60 \$15,611.09 Stage 3 - a) adopting the amendment or part of the amendment in accordance with section 29 of the Act; and b) submitting the amendment for approval by the Minister in accordance with section 31 of the Act; and c) giving the notice of the approval of the amendment required by section 36(2) of the Act. \$488.50 \$496.93
+GST if applicable) City Planning and urban design Strategic Planning Amendments day Stage 1 a) considering a request to amend a planning scheme; and b) taking action required by Division 1 of Part 3 of the Act; andc) considering any submissions which do not seek a change to the amendment; and d) if applicable, abandoning the amendment \$3,096.20 \$3,149.70 Stage 2 - 11 to (and including) 20 submissions which seek a change to an amendment: e) considering submissions and, where necessary, referring the submissions to a panel; and f) providing assistance to a panel in accordance with section 158 of the Act; and g) making a submission to the panel in accordance with section 24(b) of the Act; and h) considering the report of the panel in accordance with section 27 of the Act; and i) after considering submissions and the report of the panel, abandoning the amendment in accordance with section 28 of the Act (if applicable) \$30,661.20 \$31,191.60 Stage 2 - Submissions that exceed 20 submissions which seek a change to an amendment: e) considering submissions and, where necessary, referring the submissions to a panel; and f) providing assistance to a panel in accordance with Section 158 of the Act; and g) making a submission to the panel in accordance with Section 24(b) of the Act; and h) considering the report of the panel in accordance with Section 27 of the Act; and i) after considering submissions and the report of the panel, abandoning the amendment in accordance with Section 28 of the Act (if applicable) \$40,986.80 \$41,695.80 Stage 2 - Up to and including 10 submissions which seek a change to an amendment e) considering submissions and, where necessary, referring the submissions to a panel; and f) providing assistance to a panel in accordance with Section 158 of the Act; and g) making a submission to the panel in accordance with Section 24(b) of the Act; and h) considering the report of the panel in accordance with Section 27 of the Act; and i) after considering submissions and the report of the panel, abandoning the amendment in accordance with Section 28 of the Act (if applicable) \$15,345.60 \$15,611.10